Attention: service-driven people who want to help end homelessness

 1. Prototype

-We are developing two prototypes.
+We have developed three prototypes and are working on a fourth.
 We could use your help!

 Freedom Calendar